perokvist/deployments/README.md

 - Deploy with compose in github action
 - Configure compose file in deployment center and use web hook to deploy.

+### Logic Apps

+Since the new [Logic Apps runtime](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/new-logic-apps-runtime-performance-and-developer-improvements/ba-p/1645335) let you run workflows anywhere containerized, it could run in all mentioned services.
+With the [dapr workflows](https://cloudblogs.microsoft.com/opensource/2020/05/26/announcing-cloud-native-workflows-dapr-logic-apps/) this allows you to utilize dapr service invocation and binding triggers in [workflows](https://github.com/dapr/workflows).

 ### Resources

 - [Configure a GitHub action to create a container instance](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-github-action)